 Participating Pembina Trails students

 Nasra Ahmed Siraj lived the first part of her life without access to clean water.
 The Grade 8 student at Acadia Junior High School came to Canada in 2010 from Ethiopia and Somalia.
 She enjoys sharing her life story and highlighting the needs for clean drinking water around the globe.
-Her art panel connects to Article 24 of the UN Convention on the Rights of the Child (UNCRC).
+Her art panel connects to Article 24 of the UN Convention on the Rights of the Child (UNCRC) - will open in a new tab.

 Maltha Uwanmajimana was born in Tanzania and came to Canada with her family in 2009 seeking a better life and opportunity.
 The Grade 7 student at Acadia Junior High School is eager to advocate for all children and the right to education.
 Her art panel connects to Article 28 of the UNCRC.